mintforpeople/robobo-coppelia-simulator/README.md

 https://www.coppeliarobotics.com/helpFiles/index.html

-Open any python IDE and run _RoboboSimulationServer.py_
+Open any python IDE and run the _RoboboSimulationServer.py_ script.

 While Robobo Simulation Server is running, run your own scripts on another terminal.
 The connection and usage of the simulation model is the same as the real robot, but using the localhost IP: